robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 :code:`runKeyword`) method for executing their keywords.
 When a keyword from a dynamic library is used in the test data, Robot Framework uses the library's :code:`run_keyword` method to get it executed.
-This method takes two arguments.
+This method takes two or three arguments.
 The first argument is a string containing the name of the keyword to be executed in the same format as returned by :code:`get_keyword_names`.
 The second argument is a list of arguments (an object array in Java) given to the keyword in the test data.

+The optional third argument is a dictionary
+(in Java the :code:`org.python.core.PyDictionary` class can be used).
+It gets all :code:`name=value` arguments given to the keyword which can't be mapped to the keyword's positional argument names.
+See the sections about `getting keyword arguments`_ and `named argument syntax with dynamic libraries`_ for more details.

 After the library has got the keyword name and arguments, it can execute the keyword freely, but it must use the same mechanism to